nikbearbrown/notebook-lm-for-education-a-practitioners-guide/chapters/14-honest-capability-assessment.md

 # Chapter 14 — Honest Capability Assessment: What the Evidence Shows

-## TL;DR

-- How to say what you actually know, and nothing more.
-- The chapter moves through The strongest available evidence, The four-bucket framework, The methodologically strongest finding, Three overstated claims, and related ideas.
-- Read it for the main argument, the vocabulary it introduces, and the practical judgment it asks you to develop.

 *How to say what you actually know, and nothing more.*

 ---